Qatar–United Kingdom relations: Business and investment

+Trade Agreements

+The UK and the Gulf Cooperation Council, of which Qatar is a member, opened up negotiations for a free trade agreement.

+As of the 19 February 2024, six rounds of negotiations have been concluded for the Gulf Cooperation Council–United Kingdom Free Trade Agreement.

+Educational ties

 The Qatar Foundation plays an important part in facilitating educational and academic connections; the foundation sponsors Qatari students studying at UK universities, and University College London (UCL) is represented at the Qatar Foundation by UCL Qatar, a branch campus partner of Hamad bin Khalifa University.

 On a recent official visit to Qatar, the UK’s Minister for Universities and Science, Dr David Willetts MP, spent much time at the foundation, where he highlighted the depth and importance of collaboration between UK institutions and Qatar Foundation.

 There are also amicable links between the Centre for Gulf Studies at Qatar University and Cambridge University.

+In partnership with the University of Ulster, offers UK accredited courses and programs within Qatar and is licensed by the Ministry of Education and Higher Education.
+This partnership allowed Qatari and resident students to complete educational programs and obtain UK accredited qualifications without leaving their country of residence.

 Science, technology and medicine

 In 2013, the UK set up the UK Science and Innovation Network (SIN) in the Gulf, based in Doha, to support science and innovation partnering in the six countries of the Gulf Cooperation Council.
 This is in line with Qatar’s plans to spend 2.8% of its national budget annually on research and to invest heavily in infrastructure and programmes to build a knowledge economy.

 Some of the two countries’ collaborations in these fields include: